 - 12. The Board shall delegate the management of the Financial Plan to the Chief Executive who may in turn delegate the management of a budget or part of a budget to Officers to permit the performance of defined activities.
 The terms of delegation shall include a clear definition of individual and group responsibilities for control of expenditure, exercise of virement, achievement of planned levels of service and the provision of regular reports upon the discharge of those delegated functions to the Chief Executive. - 13.
 In carrying out their duties: - The Chief Executive shall not exceed the budgetary or virement limits set by the Board of Directors. - The Chief Executive may vary the budgetary limit of an Officer within the Chief Executive's own budgetary limit. - Heads of Department/Divisions have the authority of expenditure virement between the various lines within budgets under their control. - Officers shall not exceed the budgetary limits set for them by the Chief Executive unless authorised to do so by the Chief Executive. - 14.
 Any budgeted funds not required for their designated purpose shall revert to the immediate control of the Chief Executive, unless covered by delegated powers of virement. - 15.
-Expenditure for which no provision has been made in an approved budget and not subject to funding under the delegated power of virement, shall only be incurred after authorisation by the Chief Executive, Director of Finance or the Board of Directors as appropriate. - 16.
-Non-recurring budgets should not be used to finance recurring expenditure without the authority in writing of the Chief Executive. - 17.
-The Director of Finance shall keep the Chief Executive and the Board informed, in consultation with other Executive Directors, of the financial consequences of changes in policy, pay awards and other events and trends affecting budgets and shall advise on the financial and economic aspects of future plans and projects.
+Expenditure for which no provision has been made in an approved budget and not subject to funding under the delegated power of virement, shall only be incurred after authorisation by the Chief Executive, Director of Finance or the Board of Directors as appropriate.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 18 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 21 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.